RockAfeller2013/vibecoded/AI Harness/FDE.md

 # Fordward Deployed Engineer

+|  Harness the green efficiencies without succumbing to the red vulnerabilities.

 Generative AI has emerged as a quintessential double edged sword for the modern enterprise, offering transformative advantages that are inextricably linked to significant institutional risks.

 On the side of progress, the technology delivers substantial automation efficiencies and optimisation benefits that allow organisations to streamline complex workflows and accelerate output.